Articles

 Microsoft published the first Service Pack for Windows Vista in March 2008.
 It is distributed over the automatic Windows Update one month later.
 If Vista is not activated the further use is possibly now without restrictions, but message windows remember the missing activation.
 Major changes are the support of UEFI, DirectX 10.1, the new file system exFAT for flash storage and optimizations of the performance.
 The use of network drives, handling of large pictures as well as file operations is faster done now.
 Device drivers were updated and the API of the kernel protection for Windows 64 bit is opened now for security service providers.
 The installation of Windows updates is accelerated and the number of UAC reports with directories reduced.

 In July 2008 different analysts like Forrester, King Research and others reported that many big enterprises want not to migrate from Windows XP to Windows Vista but to wait for the successor Windows 7.
-From 2.300 enterprises work after a survey less then 10% with Vista (Forrester).
+From 2.300 enterprises work after a survey less than 10% with Vista (Forrester).
 Possible reasons are problems with the compatibility of existing applications and scarce investments for IT with other priorities.

 Screenshots